Hit Enter to Search

 This Fellowship is focused on orthopaedic surgeons wishing to gain experience with diseases of the knee and joint arthroplasty, particularly in the sports medicine environment, and is offered through the North Sydney Orthopaedic and Sports Medicine Centre.

-The Fellowship is principally concerned with the teaching of orthopaedic aspects of shoulder, elbow and knee surgery.
-Experience in this area includes arthroscopic reconstruction and joint replacement.
+The Fellowship is principally concerned with the teaching of orthopaedic aspects of shoulder and elbow surgery.
+Experience in this area includes joint replacement, arthroplasty and all types of arthroscopic surgery.

 The major focus of the Fellowship is to train in arthroscopic reconstruction techniques involving minimally invasive surgery of the hip.